Mike Elliott (saxophonist): Mid to late 1960s

-By 1967 he was a member of the multi-racial English soul group The Foundations who had million selling hits with "Baby, Now That I've Found You" and "Build Me Up Buttercup" etc. At 38 years of age he was the oldest member of the group and was nearly 20 years older than the youngest member of the group 18-year-old Tim Harris.
+By 1967 he was a member of the multi-racial English soul group The Foundations who would be known for their million selling hits with "Baby, Now That I've Found You" and "Build Me Up Buttercup" etc. The group had evolved out of The Ramong Sound which featured Ramong Morrison.
+He had come into the group via a Foundations member who he had met.
+The member told him that the group was looking for a tenor sax man.
+At 38 years of age he was the oldest member of the group and was nearly 20 years older than the youngest member of the group 18-year-old Tim Harris.
 He was part of their three-man brass section playing Tenor Sax alongside fellow Jamaican tenor saxophonist and flautist Pat Burke and Dominican trombonist Eric Allandale.
-He played on their first three hit singles, "Baby, Now That I've Found You", "Back on My Feet Again" and "Any Old Time (You're Lonely And Sad)".
-He also played on their PYE debut album "From The Foundations", a live album "Rocking The Foundations" and on three Foundations tracks at a John Peel session in January 1968.
+The other members were Clem Curtis (Curtis Clements) on vocals, Peter Macbeth (Peter McGrath) on bass, Allan Warner on lead guitar, and Tony Gomesz on organ.
+At some stage the group had been discovered by Ron Fairway the manager of a group called The Ways and Means.
+Fairway introduced them to Barry Class.